Shuja Khanzada: Early life

 Born to a Pashtun family of the Yusufzai tribe, Khanzada's grandfather Captain Ajab Khan was a member of the Indian Legislative Assembly (in British India) and his uncle Taj Muhammad Khanzada was a member of the National Assembly and Punjab Provincial Assembly from the 1950s to the late 1990s.
 He matriculated at the Public School Nowshera, followed by FSc. and graduation from the Islamia College in Peshawar with a bachelor's degree in arts in 1966.
 In 1967, he was commissioned into the Pakistan Army.
 Khanzada was married and had three children.
 His son, Jahangir Khanzada, succeeded him as a member of the provincial assembly in by-elections on 6 October 2015 from the family's native constituency of PP-16, following Shuja's assassination.
 Three of his cousins died in the Mardan funeral bombing in 2013.
-Another family member, Major Javed Alam Khanzada was a senior bureaucrat in Khyber Pakhtunkhwa.
+Another family member, Major Javed Alam Khanzada was a senior bureaucrat in Khyber Pakhtunkhwa and committed suicide in 2004.